LnrdRmj/PallServer/README.md

 1. U can disconnect the client whenever u want (if the clien that got disconnected has the ball the program gets tuck but i'll fix that)
 2. U can connect new clients even if the ball is already running
 3. The server displays all the client that are currently connected with itself
+4. If the ball has been launched and for whatever reason u disconnected all the clients from the server than the button to launch the ball gets re-enabled so that u can restart again if u want to